Our SOC 2 certification verifies that we deliver the highest level of security,

 See where an attack originated, what parts of the network it accesses, if the system was impacted and if so, how severely.
 Finally, effectively detect threats, mitigate impact, and implement corrective measures to prevent similar events from resurfacing in the future.

 At Perimeter 81, our mission is to simplify secure network, cloud and application access for the modern and mobile workforce.
-To do so, we are transforming traditional network security technology with a user-centric Zero Trust Network as a Service solution.
+To do so, we are transforming traditional network security technology with one unified Zero Trust Network as a Service.